casithepython/casithepython.github.io/_pages/about.md

 **Mathematical Interests**
 ------
 I'm interested in any and all mathematics, but I'm partial to categorical methods of understanding things.
 For this reason, I especially enjoy homological algebra, algebraic topology, and homotopy theory.
+I am obsessed with modules.
 Recently I've become interested in how geometric/topological methods can be applied to non-geometric objects, such as in [the analogy between knots and primes](https://www.julianlyczak.nl/seminar/knots2016-files/knots_and_primes.pdf).

 I am also very passionate about mathematics education.
 For the 2023/24 school year, I taught the advanced math class at the [Jewish Middle School of Nashville](https://www.jmsnashville.org/).
 I was also a counselor at the 2025 [PROMYS](https://promys.org/) summer program (where I was a student in 2023 and 2024).
 Both experiences were life-changing, and I'm always looking for opportunities to share my excitement about math with others.